Sophivorus/EasyWiki/README.md

 $wiki->edit( 'Foo', 'Bye world!' );
 ```

-This does exactly the same as the previous two routines, with minimal performance overhead.
+This does exactly the same as the previous two routines, with minimal performance loss.